Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets: Introduction

 \paragraph{Notation} In this paper, we work with data in the Euclidean space $\R^d$.
 For convenience, the data matrix $\bX=[X_1,\dots, X_n]\in \R^{d\times n}$ also indicates the dataset $(X_1,\dots,X_n)$.
 We use $\bA$ to denote a matrix and $v, X$ as vectors. $\|\cdot \|_F$ denotes the Frobenius norm and $\| \cdot \|$ is the operator norm of a matrix.
 Two sequences $a_n,b_n$ satisfies $a_n\lesssim b_n$ if $a_n\leq Cb_n$ for an absolute constant $C>0$.

 \paragraph{Organization of the paper} The rest of the paper is arranged as follows.
-In the remainder of Section~\ref{sec:intro}, we present our algorithm with an informal theorem for privacy and accuracy guarantees in Section \ref{sec:main_results}, followed by a discussion.
+In the remainder of Section~\ref{sec:intro}, we present our algorithm with the main theorem for privacy and accuracy guarantees in Section \ref{sec:main_results}, followed by a discussion.
 A comparison to the state of the art is given in Section~\ref{sec:comparison}.
 Definitions and lemmas used in the paper are provided in Section~\ref{sec: preliminaries}.

 Next, we consider the Algorithm~\ref{alg: affine} step by step.
 Section~\ref{sec: projection} discusses private PCA and noisy projection.
 In Section~\ref{sec: subroutines}, we modify synthetic data algorithms from \cite{he2023algorithmically} to the specific cases on the lower dimensional spaces.
 The precise privacy and accuracy guarantee of Algorithm~\ref{alg: affine} is summarized in Section~\ref{sec: main theorem}.
+We discuss an adaptive and private choice of $d'$ in Section~\ref{sec: d'choice}.
 Finally, since the case $d'=1$ is not covered in Theorem \ref{thm:main}, we discuss additional results under stronger assumptions in Section~\ref{sec: d'=1}.